 The standard electricity supply is 100 volts, provided from A-plug two prong outlets.

 Tap water is safe to drink, but bottled mineral waters are available at most hotels and at any convenience store or grocery stores.

 Japan Standard Time (JST) is 9 hours ahead of Greenwich Mean Time (GMT +9).
 There is no daylight savings time in Japan.

 All participants are advised to ensure they have medical insurance coverage before traveling to Japan.
 In case of a medical emergency, English speaking doctors and medical staff are available.

 IPOS 2020 doesn’t accept any responsibility for any loss, damage or injury of any kind which may arise from cancellation of, participation in, or registration for IPOS 2020.
 Participation in all organized events is at the participant's own risk.
 As registration fees do not include insurance coverage of any kind, attendees are strongly urged to ensure they have sufficient coverage for all eventualities, including travel and trip interruption insurance.

-They are scheduled to take place from 24 July to 9 August 2020 for the Olympic and from 25 August to 6 September for the Paralympic in Tokyo, Japan.
+They are scheduled to take place from 24 July to 9 August 2020 (It's been postponed) for the Olympic and from 25 August to 6 September for the Paralympic in Tokyo, Japan.